iip-ecosphere/platform/platform/configuration/configuration/README.md

 Tracing for tests is set to `TOP` since version 0.7.0.
 Tracing can be enabled via the system property `iip.easy.tracing` using the values `ALL`, `FUNC` or `TOP`.

-For running the tests locally, you need a Python 3.9 with all IIP-Python dependencies (see platform handbook and [Install Package](../../tools/Install)) installed.
-On Windows, this can easily be obtained from the Microsoft Store.
+For running the tests locally, you need a Python 3.9 with all required Python dependencies (see [Prerequisites](../../documentation/PREREQUISITES.md) and [Install Package](../../tools/Install)) installed.

 For running the container tests, you need Docker and LXC (Linux only).
 To bypass the container creation in either case, use `-Deasy.docker.failOnError=false` to disable failure reporting during Docker instantiator execution or `-Deasy.lxc.failOnError=false` to disable failure reporting for the LXC instantiator.
 The instantiation process shall then run anyway and produce the related artifacts, e.g., Dockerfiles or LXC templates, but no container images are created/deployed.